kbroderick/fis-scraper/README.md

    ```

    TODO:
+      - update Races to record gender of event
       - allow for CSV input of roster for eval
       - create per-athlete analysis (points, rank, and results over time)
       - create per-roster analysis (points, rank and result over time; particular   attention to delta in rank between selection and graduation)
       - allow for web scraping to generate roster
       - web interface
       - explore hosting options
+      - consider supporting Team Parallel (see below)

    Performance concerns:

       As noted, ingestion defaults to processing all available lists since 2002.

-      In the dev environment, each list takes approximately 30-40 seconds; ingesting all 331 lists takes a while.
-The current ingestion is hugely inefficienct because it ensures an Athlete to exist before creating each points record; batching all athlete creation and then all points record import, or perhaps using one of the identifiers already in the FIS DB rather than our own row id (this would have implications for being able to expand app for NGB-level data, however.)
+      In the dev environment, each list takes approximately 30-40 seconds; ingesting all 332 lists takes a while.

    Cached points lists: